k2s/xtbackup/README.md

 --------

 * ready to be used as command line tool (provided by xtbackup.php tool)
+* no installation needed, works everywhere where PHP 5.3 and above is installed
 * designed as re-usable PHP code library
 * configurable with single/multiple INI file(s) and command line options
 * efficient compare algorithm